mhammerc/ushare-server/docs/api_http.md

-Note that *name* is the original file name. *Views* is the number of time the file has been viewed and *date* store when the file has been received. *Size* is the number of bytes the file is. *Link* is the link to view the file.
+Note that *name* is the original file name. *Views* is the number of time the file has been viewed and *date* store when the file has been received. *Size* is the number of bytes the file is. *Link* is the link to view the file btw *silentLink* is a link to view the file without incrementing view counter.